livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 ### Use USB HID devices in a virtual machine in VMWare
 * Select the virtual machine and go to VM > Settings.
-* On the Hardware tab, select USB Controller.
+* On the Hardware tab, select USB Controller.hkl
 * Select _Show all USB input devices_.
 This option will enable the usage of USB HIDs inside the virtual machine.
 * Click OK to save your changes and power on the VM.